Skip to content

 CSS border-color Property

-The CSS border-color property is a shorthand for setting the color of the four sides of an element's border.
-It is shorthand for the following properties:
+The CSS border-color property sets the color of the four sides of an element's border.
+It corresponds to the following properties:

 Each side can have its own value.
 The border-color property is used with the border-style property.
-If the value is 0, the border-color property has no effect.
+If the border-width is 0, or if border-style is none or hidden, the border color will not be visible.

 This property takes any CSS colors value.
 Default color is the current color of the element.